 4. Hazmat CDL Practice Tests from Trucking Truth

-Like Crist, Trucking Truth has put together a series of 10-question tests.
+Like the Crist CDL tests, Trucking Truth has put together a series of 10-question tests.
 To date, they have 14 separate tests for a total of 140 free sample questions.

 Unlike Crist, though, Trucking Truth delivers questions one at a time, much like CDLTEST.co and Truckers Report.
 But the Trucking Truth tests not only tell you if your answers are right or wrong as you go along, they also give you the option of looking up the answers.
 When you do, the site also gives you an excerpt from the Commercial Driver License Manual so you can review where the answers come from.